arxaqapi/analogy-classifier/sentenceFr-En/README.md

 # analogical-sentences french-english translation

 * Run the getData.sh shell script to get the dataset coming from the EU
+* When unzip, you have 2 files containing 2 007 723 sentences each one.

 * Run the python script createCSVFiles.py

-At the end we get a csv file output.csv containing pairs (french_sentence,english_translation)
+At the end, we get a (big 1.2GB) csv file output.csv containing pairs (french_sentence,english_translation) It is a serious dataset then but I am not sure we can manage this size.